 App Complexity Impact On The App Development Cost

-As mentioned previously, although we would love to, there’s just no way we can provide you with a quote and neither can a professional mobile app development company within seconds.
+As mentioned previously, although we would love to, there’s just no way we can provide you with a quote and neither can a professional mobile app development agency within seconds.
 Even if you come across ‘price calculators’, we recommend avoiding these because they’re normally created as a marketing ploy as opposed to an attempt to be genuinely helpful.
 Not only will the price change depending on your project, you also have to realize that rates are often negotiable.

-When looking for company that provides app development services, it all comes down to the number of hours required to take your project from an idea to a product.
+When looking for a company that provides app development services, it all comes down to the number of hours required to take your project from an idea to a product.
 As we’ve seen all the way through this guide, the number of hours required will depend on the complexity of the job.
 To provide you with a little more guidance, we’ve decided to offer three separate categories for complexity.
 Therefore, you’ll be one step closer to knowing roughly how much money you need to hire an app developer.

 With the simpler projects, the app will require basic functionality but with no backend infrastructure and therefore no integration with third-party APIs; this simple project may include filters, a feed list, map markers, and standard UI components.
 For a basic app (or MVP app), you should be looking at up to 150 hours.
 Using a rate of ANODA app development company of $35 per hour, around $5,000.

 As we reach a more advanced app, we start to include more complicated features.
 Things like real-time chat functions, custom UI features, adaptable for mobile and tablet, push notifications, payment tools, a simple backend server, and integration with APIs.
 Now, we’re pushing 500 hours and this would need investments of around $17,000.
 For example, we’ve developed the wedding planner app Planestry that fits this category.